HOW TO: Visualize Your Data Easily with Databricks Dashboards (2025)

 AND fare_amount IS NOT NULL;

-Preprocessing and Refining the Data - Databricks Dashboards
+Preprocessing and refining the taxi dataset for visualization - Databricks Dashboards

-Preprocessing and Refining the Data - Databricks Dashboards
+Preprocessing and refining the taxi dataset for visualization - Databricks Dashboards

-• First, it converts the pickup and dropoff times to timestamps, which are easier to work with.
+• First, it converts the pickup_datetime and dropoff_datetime fields to standard timestamps, which are easier to work with.

-• It also creates new columns for the pickup and dropoff dates, separate from the timestamps.
+• It also creates new, separate columns for pickup_date and dropoff_date from the timestamps.

-• Lastly, it filters out any rows that have missing data in important columns, like passenger count, trip distance, and fare amount.
+• Lastly, it filters out any rows that have missing data in critical columns, such as passenger_count, trip_distance, and fare_amount, ensuring data quality.

 After running this query, we'll have a nice, clean dataset called taxi_dataset_refined, which we can use to create visualizations and explore the data in our Databricks dashboard.